Associate Professor (Reader) in Film & Television Studies

 Teaching and supervision

-I have supervised PhDs on film theory, film aesthetics, world cinema, African cinema, and experimental European cinema of the 1950s and 1960s.
+I have supervised PhDs on film theory, film aesthetics, world cinema, queer television, African cinema, and experimental European cinema of the mid-twentieth century.
 I am especially interested in supervising postgraduate projects related to film theory, the politics of world cinemas, contemporary moving image aesthetics, and queer cinema.

 National roles and professional associations